bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 - Improved the block votes on emergency meeting option

 **Version 2.2.1**
 - Trickster: The vent button now has a custom texture.
-Fixed a bug where the Trickster could clip out of bounds when his box was close to a wall.
+Fixed a bug where the Trickster could clip out of bounds when their box was close to a wall.
 - Fixed a bug where the Bad Mini's kill button went on cooldown when someone else performed a kill
 - Fixed a few bugs with footprints, Seer souls and the Vampire delayed kill
 - Fixed a bug where the Mini was banned for hacking (because of its reduced kill cooldown)